What is cystoscopy?

 The body takes nutrients from food and converts them to energy.
 After the body has taken the food that it needs, waste products are left behind in the bowel and in the blood.

-The urinary system keeps the chemicals, such as potassium and sodium, and water in balance by removing a type of waste, called urea, from the blood.
-Urea is produced when foods containing protein, such as meat, poultry, and certain vegetables, are broken down in the body.
+The urinary system keeps chemicals, such as potassium and sodium, and water in balance, and removes a type of waste, called urea, from the blood.
+Urea is produced when food containing protein, such as meat, poultry, and certain vegetables, are broken down in the body.
 Urea is carried in the bloodstream to the kidneys.

 Urinary system parts and their functions: